KristianDsmith/wave-project-1-official/README.md

 **Footer**

-- The footer section includes links to the relevant social media sites for Love Running.
+- The footer section includes links to the relevant social media sites for Wave.
 - The links will open to a new tab to allow easy navigation for the user.
 - The footer also includes the loacation address and contact details.

 ![footer](/assets/images/footer.png)

-**Accommadation page**
+**Accommodation page**

-- An overview of the accommadation avalbale at Wave retreat.
+- An overview of the accommodation available at Wave retreat.
-- Explaining the design and how many people can sleep. explains in detail the interiour and the fascilities available in an unordered list.
+- Explaining the design and how many people can sleep.
+- Explains in detail the interior and the fascilities available in an unordered list.
 - Also included are the check in and check out times.

 ![accommodation info](/assets/images/accommodation-info.png)